Veteran worker in an Iron Bound Safety jacket overlooking a steel fabrication shop

 Fit and feel that work

-Articulated cuts, gloves that grip wet, harnesses that breathe, sunscreen that doesn’t sting under safety glasses.
-Comfort isn’t a luxury — it’s why gear gets worn instead of left in the truck.
+Articulated cuts that move with you.
+Gloves that grip when they’re soaked.
+Harnesses that breathe.
+Sunscreen that won’t sting under safety glasses.
+Comfort isn’t a perk — it’s the reason gear gets worn instead of left in the truck.

 04